usefsame7/Timestamp--Microservice-API/README.md

    The API provides several endpoints for timestamp functionality.

-   - To convert a date string into Unix and UTC timestamps and store it in the database:
+   - To convert a date string into Unix and UTC timestamps and store it in the database :

      ```
      POST /api/:date_string
      ```

-     The API will respond with the stored timestamp object:
+     The API will respond with the stored timestamp object :

      ```json
      {